 Princeton Times-Republic, Nov.
 15, 1945 – “Walter Wieske announces the grand opening of Weiske’s Center Tavern (formerly Drill’s) will be held Saturday, November 17th.
 Mr. Weiske, who is a former Princetonian and has many friends here who will, no doubt, be on hand to give him a good sendoff on opening day.”

-My research has not extended far enough to verify or supplement that information, and the walking tour has not been updated in quite some time.
 Local historian Joe Wyse recently reminded me that the building, when vacant, was a popular site for bake sales and other fundraisers.
 “If there was something like a 4-H club bake sale, it was held ‘at the Drill building,'” he recalls.

-In recent years the building housed the Water Street Gallery (Steve and Jean Plout), which opened in 2002 and closed in 2019, and Shiloh gallery and gifts, which closed in December 2020.
+In recent years the now-vacant building housed the Water Street Gallery (Steve and Jean Plout), which opened in 2002 and closed in 2019, and Shiloh gallery and gifts, which closed in December 2020.

 Thanks for caring and reading about local history.